Pa Jwand Ke

 As soon as I entered the college, I froze.
 Every girl was wearing red nail polish, some were carrying red balloons, others were exchanging gifts, and the college gift shop looked like a battlefield—flooded with girls buying presents.
 It didn’t take long for me to realize… Oh Khudaya Paka (Oh God!), Da saa di!
 (What the hell is going on?!)

 Yup.
 It was February 14th—Valentine’s Day—but for me, it was just another day among many.
 To make matters worse, the principal noticed that most of the girls were out of uniform.
 Furious, she ordered the gatekeeper to lock the gates—no one was allowed to leave!
 Panic set in.
 My dress, with its accidental Valentine’s vibes, had me trapped in a college filled with love-struck students.
 What would the principal think?
-Would I be mistaken for one of the “rebels” celebrating the forbidden day?
+Would the principal mistake me for one of the ‘rebels’ celebrating the forbidden day?

-Realizing there was no escape, my friends and I decided to approach the principal directly.
+We realized there was no escape, so my friends and I approached the principal directly.
 While heading to the office, one friend looked at me with raised eyebrows and said, “Apna ye Dil to chupa lo” (Cover your heart patch).
 I covered myself with my dupatta as if I was going to offer 100 Nawafils in the madam’s office.
 We explained in our most innocent voices, “Madam, we came to submit our documents.
 We had no idea today was Valentine’s Day.”

 And that, my friends, is how some people—like me—manage to exist in a world where dates, trends, and celebrations simply fly over their heads.
 Who knew a simple dress choice could lead to such an unforgettable submission day? 😅